 On one hand, where work from home has eliminated the long and stressful commutes, cut down on expenses, and helped increase the quality of time with the families.
 It has also left people with modular identity crises; dampening the personal connections with colleagues and so on.

 We all agree it gets exhausting to have your chilling room become your workspace!
 But the hassles of having to go to the office every day are endless too.
-A list of things which has been altered in the post-pandemic era:

-While it is true that WFH has saved a lot of precious time for employees, but it has also added another few hours of working on people’s to-do lists.
+While it is true that WFH has saved a lot of precious time for employees, it has also added another few hours of working on people’s to-do lists.

 The 9-5 model has always been frowned.
 But, come to think of it, WFH made it obvious about the rigidity of the same.
 If a team member finishes by 4 or sooner, they’d still sit until the clock-out time and waste precious time.